python/devguide/index.rst

 ..
 Remember to update the end-of-life table in devcycle.rst.

-The master branch is currently the future Python 3.10, and is the only branch that accepts new features.
+The main branch is currently the future Python 3.10, and is the only branch that accepts new features.
 The latest release for each Python version can be found on the `download page <https://www.python.org/downloads/>`_.